PCOS Nutrition and Health

 - Complex starchy carbohydrates such as sweet potatoes, boiled or mashed regular potatoes with the skin, yam, tapioca are also very good choices.
 Legumes and whole grains are also examples of complex starchy carbohydrates.

-- Limit nuts and seeds to a handful (especially if trying to lose weight as nuts are calorie dense, but these are rich in nutrients such as Vitamin E and omega 3 (walnuts, flax and chia) and healthy fats.
+- A handful of nuts and seeds is good to add to the daily diet as these are rich in nutrients such as Vitamin E and omega 3 (walnuts, flax and chia) and have healthy fats.
+Crumble the nuts on to a salad or porridge.

 - Water should be the beverage of choice